Latest Isle of Wight Coronavirus figures for tests, deaths and hospitalisations

 Deaths

-The Government Dashboard also records 4 new deaths within 28 days of positive test, meaning the cumulative total rises to 182 (as of 28th Jan).
+The Government Dashboard also records no new deaths within 28 days of positive test, meaning the cumulative total remains at 182 (as of 29th Jan).

 It records 19 new deaths with Covid-19 on the death certificate, taking the cumulative total to 134 (as of 15th Jan).